 Who Was Franklin Pierce?

 Franklin Pierce was elected to the United States Senate in 1837.
 After resigning in 1842, Pierce joined the temperance movement and worked as an attorney, before going off to fight under General Winfield Scott in the Mexican-American War.
 In 1852, Pierce was elected president for one term.
 As president, he signed the Kansas-Nebraska Act, prompting a bloody conflict over Kansas' slavery status.
-He died on October 8, 1869, in Concord, Massachusetts.

 Franklin Pierce, the 14th U.S. President, was born on November 23, 1804, in Hillsboro, New Hampshire.
 His father, Benjamin, was an American Revolutionary War hero who held some political prowess in the family's rural town.
 His mother, Anna Kendrick Pierce, had eight children, whose education she made her top priority.